 Classical music has been a popular feature among the Czechs, and although it might not be the same class as Italy or Austria, you can still go on affordable opera here.

 Virtually all cities have these escape room games, which can be fun if you travel to Prague with children.

-Biking through the city’s various districts and tourists attractions is perfect if you want to get some exercise while meeting other travellers.
+Biking through the city’s various districts and tourists attractions is perfect if you want to get some exercise while meeting other travelers.
 It’s usually nice and guide is included.
-Of course you can rent a bike on your own as well.
+Of course, you can rent a bike on your own as well.